conterra/mapapps-measurement-enhanced/README.md

 # Measurement Enhanced Bundle
 The Measurement Enhanced Bundle extends the Measurement Bundle by further capabilities.
-It now allows you to measure angles either between one position and the Azimuth or two positions.
+It now allows you to measure angles either between two position and the Azimuth or three positions.

 ![alt text](https://github.com/conterra/mapapps-measurement-enhanced/blob/master/Azimuth.JPG)